Preamble: this piece contains some disparate threads of thinking going on this week for me, on climate breakdown, capitalism, ferming and farming.

 While provocations like this can often stimulate a much-needed debate.
 I’m not enjoying this one.
 It feels too polarising, too far-reached and rather unhelpful.
 We need to find common ground on the future of agriculture.
 My old colleague, Mark Driscoll, wrote an excellent piece about this here, which I whole-heartedly agree with.

-Perhaps I am not thinking “big” enough around the future role of synthesised foods?
+Perhaps some of us are not thinking “big” enough around the future role of synthesised foods?
 I don’t doubt the capacity of humans to make incredible leaps forward through technologies.
 However, what I’m hearing from these novel ingredient companies is different.

 Putting subjects such as food culture, agroecology and the weak demand for synthesised foods to one side.
 Through my work, I’ve had the opportunity to speak with various novel ingredient manufacturers.
 While I haven’t spoken to Solar Foods (the start-up Monbiot is particularly excited about), I have spoken with various insect producers and fermentation-based technology companies using algae and single-cell proteins.
 These companies are starting to receive good investment and scaling-up beyond demonstrators.